Merpati Nusantara Airlines Flight 836: Accident

-The aircraft involved was a Boeing 737-322 registration PK-MDE, msn 24600.
-The aircraft first flew on 16 March 1990 and entered service with United Airlines on 2 April 1990.
-The aircraft finally delivered to Merpati Nusantara Airlines on 12 November 2009.
-The accident resulted the aircraft written off.
-At the time of the accident, it had completed about 54,700 hours in 38,450 cycles.
-The APU had been unserviceable since 10 April 2010.
-The destroyed aircraft is visible on Google Earth.

-Consequences
+Aftermath

-As a result of the crash a total of seven safety recommendations were issued, five to the Indonesian Directorate General of Civil Aviation (DGCA) and two to the airline.
+As a result of the accident, a total of seven safety recommendations were issued, five to the Indonesian Directorate General of Civil Aviation (DGCA) and two to the airline.
 The DGCA was instructed to review numerous airport facilities against Indonesian safety regulations, as well as Merpati Nusantara's safety regulations, and ensure that they were met.
-The airline was to conduct a review of its safety regulations, as well as a review of airports it serves to ensure that were capable of handling aircraft as large as a Boeing 737.
+The airline was to conduct a review of its safety regulations, as well as a review of airports it serves to ensure that they were capable of handling aircraft as large as a Boeing 737.